intisar291/SentimentAnalysis/README.md

 Used 3 machine learning models for categorizing  2 x 2  different target labels the sentiments on the chats.
 The program is written on python.
 As the dataset is confidential, only the structure is provided for understanding.

 We selected three models to run our sentiment analysis: Support Vector Machines (SVM), Multinomial Naive Bayes, and Complement Naive Bayes.
 We have taken two separate column of Label and Category column.
 Where, Label column consists of
-1.Positive,
+-Positive,
-2.Neutral sentiment class
+-Neutral sentiment class

 Category column is having
-1."Collaborative"
+-Collaborative
-2."Troubleshooting" class.
+-Troubleshooting class.

 The activity diagram given below is simply depicted to provide the understanding of the workflow of the process